-You’re using notebooks today, such as Google Colab, for your own usage, for your company or schoolf?
-But you are reaching the maximum capabilities of this service, looking for a simple yet powerful alternative?
+Are you using notebooks, such as Google Colab, for your business, studies or own usage?
+Are you reaching the maximum capabilities of this service and are looking for a simple yet powerful alternative?
 This blog post is for you!
 We will explore our own solution.

-Google Colab, let’s be honest, is solving many challenges.
-It allows thousands to not say millions of people around the globe to learn and use Python, to play live with hundreds or libraries, and this for free (at least from a money perspective).
-It’s quite often for data-oriented use-cases but not only.
-To be fair I discovered the power of notebooks through Google Colab, a long time ago.
+Let’s be honest – Google Colab is solving many challenges.
+It enables millions of people around the world to learn and use Python and play live with hundreds of libraries for free.
+It’s quite often for data-oriented use-cases – but not only.
+To be fair, I discovered the power of notebooks through Google Colab a long time ago.

-A notebook is a document which contains code (e.g. Python code), text, images, … that can be read by us, humans, but also executed inside the notebook.
+A notebook is a document which contains code (e.g. Python code), text and images that can be read by us, humans, but also executed inside the notebook.
 With Jupyter app, it can be launched inside your web browser, allowing you to explore and experiment easily and share your work with many others.

-You can see notebooks as cooking recipes, that you can live-follow step by step and see the result directly.
-It’s trully wonderful.
+Think of notebooks as cooking recipes that you can follow live, step-by-step and see the result directly.
+It’s truly wonderful.

-Offers like Google Colab are nice but limited
+Solutions like Google Colab are nice, but limited

-You’ve plenty of offers on the market today, providing managed notebooks.
-The market is splitted in two, complicated offers inside cloud providers (AWS Sagemaker, Google AI Platform Notebooks, Azure ML Notebooks, …) and pure players trying to bring notebook to the mass.
-The main actor on this field is Google Colab.
+There are plenty of managed notebook solutions on the market today.
+The market is split in two – complicated solutions inside cloud providers (AWS Sagemaker, Google AI Platform Notebooks, Azure ML Notebooks…) and pure players trying to bring notebooks to the masses.
+The main actor in this field is Google Colab.

 Historically, Google Colab is based on Jupyterlab, and forked from this awesome open source project few years ago (source: their FAQ).